James Mayer de Rothschild: Residence

 In 1817, de Rothschild purchased Château Rothschild in Boulogne-Billancourt, where his children were born and reared.
-In 1838 he purchased from Charles Maurice de Talleyrand a large residence in Paris, at 2 rue Saint-Florentin on the Place de la Concorde.
+In 1838, he purchased from Charles Maurice de Talleyrand a large residence in Paris, at 2 rue Saint-Florentin on the Place de la Concorde.
 It remained in the family until 1950, when it was sold to the United States government; today it serves as the consular section of the American Embassy.

-In 1854 de Rothschild commissioned the famous architect Joseph Paxton to build the Château de Ferrières in Ferrières-en-Brie, some 35 km east of Paris.
+In 1854, de Rothschild commissioned the famous architect Joseph Paxton to build the Château de Ferrières in Ferrières-en-Brie, some 35 km east of Paris.
 Ferrières was inaugurated 16 December 1862 with a gala attended by Napoleon III.
 The property remained the home of his inheriting male descendants until 1975, when Guy de Rothschild gave it to the University of Paris.
-Considered to be the largest and most luxurious 19th-century château in France.
+It was considered to be the largest and most luxurious 19th-century château in France.

 Art collection

 Beyond his business activities, de Rothschild was an avid collector of art, fuelled not only by a desire to show himself the equal in taste and possessions of any of the French aristocracy but by a genuine interest.
-The purchase of Greuze's painting, La Laitière, in 1818 formed the basis of a magnificent art collection which he supplemented often in frenzied buying sprees from the grand sales of the Paris hotels.
+The purchase of Greuze's painting, La Laitière, in 1818 formed the basis of an eminent art collection which he supplemented often in frenzied buying sprees from the grand sales of the Paris hotels.

 Horse racing

-In 1835 Baron James de Rothschild created racing stables at his Ferrières estate.
-Still in existence, now relocated to Normandy, the Rothschild stables are one of the oldest in France.
+In 1835, Rothschild created racing stables at his Ferrières estate.
+Relocated to Normandy, the Rothschild stables are one of the oldest in France.
 Ferrières was the perfect location, close to both Paris and Chantilly, which was the centre of the horse-racing world in France.
-Initially the majority of horses belonging to Baron James raced under the colours of their trainer, Thomas Carter, in amber vest, lilac sleeves and grey cap.
+Initially, the majority of horses belonging to Rothschild raced under the colers of their trainer, Thomas Carter, in amber vest, lilac sleeves and grey cap.
 This was soon changed to the now famous blue vest and yellow cap, variations of which are still used by different members of the Rothschild family.
-The stables were successful in James's lifetime with victories in the Grand Prix Royal in 1844 won by Drummer, and the Prix du Jockey Club in 1846 won by Médon.
+Among the stable’s achievements in James's lifetime were victories in the Grand Prix Royal in 1844 (won by Drummer), and the Prix du Jockey Club in 1846 (won by Médon).

 Philanthropy

-De Rothschild also used his enormous wealth for philanthropic works and became a leader of the French Jewish community.
-His contributions to France, along with those of his offspring, can be found in many fields, including medicine and the arts.
-He was involved in many charities: anti-tuberculosis dispensaries, the first social housing in Paris, or aid provided to Assistance Publique.
+Rothschild was a generous philanthroper and a leader of the French Jewish community.
+His contributions to France, along with those of his offspring, spanned many fields, including medicine and the arts.
+Among his many charities: were anti-tuberculosis dispensaries, the first social housing in Paris, and support of Assistance Publique.